vicli13/plus-also-studio-ai/README.md

 - Upload various image types (`.jpg`, `.png`, etc.)
 - Try a range of prompts (e.g., `make it a watercolor painting`, `add a vintage effect`)
 - Switch between aspect ratios (`1:1`, `3:2`, `2:3`) and verify correct output dimensions
+- Click **"Generate Image"** and wait till a image has been generated and displayed
 - Click **"Download Image"** and confirm the image properly downloaded
 - Verify meaningful error messages are displayed when the API fails